nabillo/smart-home-application/README.md

       ```

 4.  **Initialize the Database:**
+    - Create a new database in your local PostgreSQL instance named `aurahome`.
-    - Connect to your PostgreSQL database.
+    - Connect to your `aurahome` database.
     - Execute the SQL script located at `/backend/db/init.sql` to create the necessary tables, roles, and seed the initial admin user.
     - **Default Admin Credentials:** `username: admin`, `password: admin_password`